sccoos/pfm-observable-dashboard/src/index.md

 of San Diego Beach & Bay Water Quality Program.
 Current advisories, warnings, and closures are updated daily and can be found at <a href="https://www.sdbeachinfo.com/">County of San Diego Beach Water Quality</a>.

 This ocean forecast model is analogous to weather forecast models.
 This model uses NOAA forecasts of Tijuana River flow and estimates San Antonio de los Buenos outflow at Punta Bandera MX.
 Questions regarding the Pathogen Forecast Model should be addressed to ffeddersen@ucsd.edu.
-This forecast is experimental : Not for official use.
+This forecast is experimental and may contain errors.
+Not for official use.
+Accuracy is not guaranteed.

 <span style="color: orange"><b>Funding provided by the State of California.</b></span>
 </p>